The SOFIA Digital Tube tester

 The software

-The weakness is, it runs under DOS which is a pain in the ass to set that up, but ok I have it done, and spend the Sofia it's own DOS computer.
-This is an Hewlett Packard Kayak 800 from the year 2000, with a multi boot option for DOS and W2000.
+Though DOS is faster and it never stalls, this is a pain in the ass to set that up, but ok I have it done, and spend the Sofia it's own DOS computer.
+This is an Hewlett Packard Kayak 800 workstation from the year 2000, with a multi boot option for DOS and W2000.
 These used to be available on Ebay, but they were never really cheap.
 It's one of the finest real DOS machines, because it has a factory installed dual boot system.
 I have not tried it, but I am pretty sure it can run Windows7 because it has 1Gb of RAM.
-Though the W2000 works still fine, it hooks up in the network still, and it has a USB port even.
+Though the W2000 works still fine, it hooks up in the network still, it has USB, and I have noticed, W2000 doesn't get slower when it gets older.
+It is much faster than Windows 11.
+So I stick with W2000 for my test computer.
 After the tests are done, I can re-boot in W2000 and copy the results on a USB stick and take it to a modern PC.
 From there I open the results again with a DOSBOX virtual machine.
 The regular virtual machines, they all don't work.
 The good thing is, once you have the software working, it is the best piece of test software I have ever seen.
 Even under DOS, the speed beats anything I have seen before, and Graphics quality is excellent.
 If you have an XP machine, the Sofia software runs fine, but only for looking at test result files (the .pte files).
 I use this option a lot, because once you have a .pte file, you can plot the curves on your screen once again, and move the cursor all around to analyze the curves, and get gain, transconductance and Rp at a random point.
 Also matching can be done afterwards, or repeated with a few of the tubes removed from the list.
 Still for actually measuring, you need DOS always.

 What is good about the Sofia, and seldom mentioned, is the fabulous matching software.
+If software developers read this, you must spend some time on it.
 You can save up to 200 curves, and the program calculates which curves fit best to each other, using a mathematical error function.
-I mean you can do this in Excel for one single operating point, but for complete curves it is like programming a piece of software.
 The Sofia does this in 10 seconds for 200 curves.
 That's DOS :).
 So we have to say it, the software is GREAT and the best part of it, and in REALLY compensates the trouble using DOS.
 Furthermore, graphic capabilities of modern LCD monitors seems the perfect thing for this software.
-I don't know how this works, but it looks if the pixels from the DOS Program fit directly 1:1 on the pixels of the LCD monitor.
-The result is a crystal clear picture. (see at the end of this page, but these are compressed jpgs.
-The originals are sharper even)
+I don't know how this works, but it looks if the pixels from the DOS Program fit exactly 1:1 on the pixels of the LCD monitor.
+The result at the end of this page do not show this to you, because higher Windows versions blurr the sharpness if pictures.
+But in DOS they are crystal clear.

 It has no tube data base inside, just 10 tubes to give you an idea how to do it yourself.
 However, that works fast an easy, and after a while you have what you need.